 Finally, technology on private jets must be state-of-the-art, and of course include Wi-Fi.

-“Everyone wants to be ‘connected’ – no matter where in the world they are — and no one has patience for a slow internet connection, so we offer our clients the latest in technology for satellite communication and bandwidth,” Roth said.
+“Everyone wants to be ‘connected’ – no matter where in the world they are — and no one has the patience for a slow internet connection, so we offer our clients the latest in technology for satellite communication and bandwidth,” Roth said.
 “Fast-charging USB ports for passengers’ phones and personal devices are a must.
 Streaming music or video content throughout the aircraft is becoming almost commonplace today.”

 Jean-Pierre Alfano, creative director at AirJet Designs, which designs private jet interiors, said they tend to focus on ergonomics and comfort.